 If you are using an Apollo Twin USB, there is an additional USB safety buffer that can be increased if you are experiencing pops, clicks, or beeps in audio playback.
 The downside is that this will add a small amount of latency to playback in the DAW, but this will only affect you when playing virtual instruments or monitoring input signal in the DAW.
 Monitoring input signals through Console will remain latency-free regardless of this setting.
 For more information on the USB safety buffer please review this article.

 Minimizing or Avoiding Latency in the DAW: Monitor through Console

-If you own a UA Audio Interface, the easiest way to bypass the issue of latency when monitoring input signals through the DAW is to monitor incoming audio signals through Console instead.
+If you own an UAD audio interface, the easiest way to bypass the issue of latency when monitoring input signals through the DAW is to monitor incoming audio signals through Console instead.
 Turn software monitoring off in your DAW (or just temporarily mute the output of the audio track you are recording to) and make sure your input channel is un-muted in Console.
 Incoming audio signals will pass directly to your headphones or monitors without having to go through the round trip to and from your DAW, thus avoiding the latency added by the DAW's buffer size.
-(Note: Console is only available if you are using a UA Audio Interface.
-If you don't own a UA Audio Interface, this option won't be available to you.)
+(Note: Console is only available if you are using an UAD audio interface.
+If you don't own an UAD Audio interface, this option won't be available to you.)

 Disable Software Monitoring in Live

 Pro Tools Option 2: Enable Low Latency Monitoring Mode